 26 - Rock to the concert at Hardly Strictly Bluegrass at Golden Gate Park.
 There'll be over 90 musical artists performing on 7 stages.

 27 - Celebrate Mother Earth at the Bay Splash event at the Eco Center at Heron's Head Park.

 28 - Take part in The Big Draw Festival at The Walt Disney Family Museum.
 This fun event celebrates Walt Disney's contribution to the entertainment and art industry.

 29 - Enjoy a cozy movie night at The Rabbit Hole Children's Theater.
 Fall flicks include Moana on October 14 and Harry Potter and the Sorcerer's Stone on November 18.

 30 - Hunt down the heart sculptures in downtown, San Francisco.
 These heart sculptures are part of an annual fundraiser for the San Francisco General Hospital Foundation.

 31 - Bowl at the Presidio Bowling Center, which features 12 bowling lanes.
 Choose lanes with bumpers for the kids.

-36 - Be amazed by the plot of Aladdin, which is a Disney musical performance at the Orpheum.
+36 - Be amazed by a live musical performance at the Orpheum.

 37 - Drink some hot chocolate while taking a walk around the block.
 Boulette's Larder offers a divine hot chocolate drink that is much like sipping on a bar of chocolate.